stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ### Liquid Metal re-paste

 <span style="color:red">**Be very careful and do this at your OWN RISK!**</span>

 This step is not necessary and can be recommended only for hardcore gamers with experience building own rigs.
 Razer already using very good thermal paste so re-paste thermal paste is not very useful until liquid metal will be used.
-And Grizzly maybe the best one.
+And Grizzly Conductonaut Thermal Grease Paste maybe the best one.
 Read more about liquid metal thermal paste and all issues he can cause before make decision and go forward.

 **Useful information**